Stock Investment in Malaysia

 Opening your Stock Investment Trading Account

 Firstly, CDS stands for “Central Depository System”, and all CDS accounts are maintained by our very own Bursa Malaysia Bhd.
 As an individual, one will have the option to create either a Direct CDS Account or a Nominee CDS Account.
 To cut to the chase, I would advise opening a Direct CDS Account for the Malaysian individual as the only advantage of a Nominee CDS Account is you as a shareholder will not need to worry about the paperwork related to any corporate exercises.

 Your next question will naturally be: “Which broker should I patronize and open my CDS account with?”
-The answer to which can be found HERE.
-I’ve broken down all the suitable brokers available in Malaysia with simple details in the table.
-Personally, I’ve gone with Hong Leong Bank and will be using their system as an example throughout my posts.
+The answer to which can be found here as I’ve compiled a Comparison of Stock Brokers in Malaysia.
+I’ve broken down all the suitable brokers available in Malaysia with simple details on the table.
+Personally, I use Hong Leong and Rakuten Trade.
+I will be using their system as an example throughout my posts.

 To open my Hong Leong trading account, I had to pay a visit to their office at First Avenue in Petaling Jaya.
 I’d suggest giving them a call (03-7728 8222) beforehand to determine the documents they need to proceed to avoid having to make multiple unnecessary trips.
 What I had to bring with me during my trip was my NRIC and verified copies of my savings account.

 Always a cash account.
 Unless you’re really experienced and confident in your trading abilities, please DO NOT even consider a margin account.
 A margin account, also known as a collateralized account allows you to borrow money to buy shares.
 Your broker charges you interest or higher fees for the right to borrow that money and uses your security as collateral.